sumuongit/asp-mvc-automapper-autofac-di-pattern/README.md

 This application depicts how to map viewmodel to model and vice versa; it also shows that how the dependency injection is maintained.

 ## Features
-* Mapping between viewmodel and model or vice versa
+* Mapping between model and viewmodel
 * Dependency Injection

 ## Technologies